Skip to main content

 Add an exclusion date

-5. Click Save
+5. Click the Save button to confirm changes.

 Remove an exclusion date